saltstack/salt/doc/topics/installation/windows.rst

 .. note::

-    The executables above will install dependencies that the Salt minion requires.
+    The executables above will install all dependencies that the Salt minion requires.

 The 64bit installer has been tested on Windows 7 64bit and Windows Server